maxenceng/node-express-mysql/README.md

 #### How to use this:

 You have to first add your MySQL password in the file called **knexfile.js**.
+If you want to use the mailing system, you need to add your gmail credentials in the file called **mailfile.js**.

 Then, you need to initialize the project.
 ```